rancher/docs/content/rancher/v2.x/en/monitoring-alerting/_index.md

 > - Make sure that you are allowing traffic on port 9796 for each of your nodes because Prometheus will scrape metrics from here.
 > - Make sure your cluster fulfills the resource requirements.
 The cluster should have at least 1950Mi memory available, 2700m CPU, and 50Gi storage.
 A breakdown of the resource limits and requests is [here.](#resource-requirements)

-Monitoring can be enabled through the Rancher UI or with the Helm CLI.

-### Enabling Monitoring with the Rancher UI

 1. In the Rancher UI, go to the cluster where you want to install monitoring and click **Cluster Explorer.**
 1. Click **Apps.**
 1. Click the `rancher-monitoring` app.